ellado-fbit/express-middleware/README.md

 If the token is verified, then:

 * The `isTokenVerified` property is set to `true` on the request,
-* the decoded token payload is also available on the request via the `tokenPayload` property.
+* the decoded token payload is also available on the request via the `tokenPayload` property,
+* the control is passed to the next middleware

 If the token is invalid, then: